jbancroft88/Powershell/README.md

 **ADQuery**

-*Queries domain controller to collect information on user accounts which have expired / soon-to-expire passwords, or which are locked / disabled.*
+*Queries Domain Controller to return information on user accounts which have expired / soon-to-expire passwords, or which are locked / disabled.*

 **WMI-Troubleshooter**